syncfusion-content/blazor-docs/blazor/rich-text-editor/paste-cleanup.md

 ## Pasting large text content

 When pasting a large text into the editor it displays "Attempting to reconnect" and then the text gets inserted.
-To achieve this, you can increase the SignalR size at the application level by adding the ‘signal’ method with a larger buffer size(’1024000000’).
+To achieve this, you can increase the SignalR size at the application level by adding the ‘signalR’ method with a larger buffer size(’1024000000’).

 ### Blazor Server App